duckduckgo/zeroclickinfo-goodies/CONTRIBUTING.md

 ## Create a New Instant Answer

-Once you're comfortable with the workflow and how Goodie's work, we're excited to have you create your own original Instant Answer.
+Once you're comfortable with the workflow and how Goodies work, we're excited to have you create your own original Instant Answer.

 **1. Choose an idea**